Transportation in Phoenix, Arizona

-Transportation in Phoenix, Arizona is primarily via private cars.
-Public transport is run under the brand Valley Metro, and consists of buses, light rail, and a streetcar system.
+Transportation in Phoenix, Arizona, is primarily via private cars.
+Public transport is run under the brand Valley Metro, and consists of buses, as well as a light rail and streetcar system.

 Roads

 Phoenix auto traffic depends on both freeways and surface streets.
 Freeways fall under the auspices of the Arizona Department of Transportation (ADOT).
 Phoenix ranks first in the nation in the quality of its urban freeways, and the state as a whole ranks first in the nation in the quality of bridges.
 While being the fifth most populous city in the nation, Phoenix's freeways do not suffer from the same type of congestion seen in other large cities.
 In fact, in a recent study, there is not a single stretch of freeway in Phoenix ranked in the 100 worst freeways for either congestion or unreliability.